bbqsrc/stopgap/README.md

 #### Create the ballot

 Create a HTML form for your ballots.
-It may take any form, as long as the final result is the user POSTing data to the same slug as was selected for the election.
+It may take any form, as long as the final result is the participant POSTing data to the same slug as was selected for the election.

 Dump any necessary dependencies (such as jQuery) into the static directory.